 Regular attendance is a fundamental factor of a student's success in school.
 All daily learning experiences build upon and reinforce previous learning, thus the learner must be in attendance to receive the most he/she can from the instructional program.
 Learning is a social process as the students gain knowledge, develop skills and new understandings in collaboration with their teachers and peers.
 Particularly with ISR's emphasis on collaborative learning and inquiry-based experiences, learning engagements are often designed in such a way that it is not conducive to make up the work at home.
 A significant number of absences can have an impact on student learning and may prevent a student from demonstrating readiness for promotion to the next grade.
 In reviewing individual cases, the reasons for each absence will be considered.
 We encourage each family to schedule routine appointments outside of the school day to the extent possible.
 Family holidays should be planned in line with school holidays.
 Student involvement in training for or participation in organised sports competitions may be taken into account, provided that parents give sufficient written notice of student absence and students complete any work the teacher may assign.
 Prior to or following an absence, it is expected that a family will consult with the teacher about any work that can be completed.
-Attendance, absences and tardies are reflected on the school's written reports.
+Attendance, absences, and tardies are reflected in the school's written reports.

-A significant number of absences can have an impact on student learning and may prevent a student from demonstrating readiness for promotion to the next grade.
+A significant number of absences can have an impact on student learning and may prevent a student from demonstrating readiness for promotion to the next grade

-Reporting Absences
+Reporting absences

 If your child is absent, please send an email to the classroom teaching team.
-If your child is not at school, and the classroom teaching team has not received an email informing them of your child's absence by 9:30 am, you will receive an SMS from the school requesting that you email your child's homeroom teacher.
-An ISR staff member may also call parents/guardians to clarify the absence.
+If your child is not at school, and the classroom teaching team has not received an email informing them of your child's absence by 9:30, an ISR staff member may call parents/guardians to clarify the absence.
 A doctor's note is required if the child has been absent for 3 consecutive days due to illness.
 If you plan to miss several days, please notify your child's teacher in advance.
 For emergency reasons, please notify the school also on the occasions when all primary caregivers are out of the country, leaving the information about the contact person until the parents/guardians return.

-Snacks and Lunches
+Snacks and lunches

 All students should bring a packed snack to school for morning break time at 10:00.
-A healthy snack is important for giving students the energy boost to continue their learning until lunch time.
+A healthy snack is important for giving students the energy boost to continue their learning until lunchtime.